fenniez2334/DE-zoomcamp/README.md

 # DE-zoomcamp
-This repository stores the codes from DataTalksClub Data Engineering zoomcamp
+This repository stores the codes from DataTalks.Club's Data Engineering zoomcamp